 The RIDE client is not supported on the Zero or 1 models.
+The .NET Core interface is not supported on the Zero, 1 or 2 models.

-The Raspberry Pi must be running a Raspbian operating system; Dyalog version 17.1 requires Jessie or later (Bookworm requires Dyalog version 17.1.48479 or later as well as libncurses5, which can be installed using sudo apt install libncurses5).
-It must also have at least 150 MB available in the root file system for the installation of Dyalog-another 70 MB is required temporarily for the installation image.
+The Raspberry Pi must be running a Raspbian operating system; Dyalog version 18.0 requires Buster or later (Bookworm requires Dyalog version 18.0.48479 or later).
+It must also have at least 150 MB available in the root file system for the installation of Dyalog - another 70 MB is required temporarily for the installation image.